DeltaZen/StickerPicker/README.md

 ### Building

-To package your WebXDC file:
+To package the WebXDC file:

 ```
 pnpm build
 ```

-The resulting optimized `.xdc` file is saved in `dist/` folder.
+The resulting optimized `.xdc` file is saved in `dist-xdc/` folder.

 ### Releasing